adam-l/genesis/README.md

 │
 └── vendor/
 ```

+**`config`**
+This folder contains all configuration files.
+Use this folder to store any settings files for your project.

+Paths used in Gulp tasks are defined in gulp-paths.js file that is stored in this folder.

 **`dist`**
 This folder should be used only for deployment - making changes directly to the files located here is not recommended.
 Production files in this folder are generated from the source files located in the `src` folder.
 By default this folder is not tracked by the version control system.